Skip to content

 npm run dev

-The CLI creates a complete project with Quantum Forge configured, Vite dev server, and the four-layer architecture in place.
-Choose from:
+The CLI creates a complete project with Quantum Forge configured, Vite dev server, and a working quantum game.

 Then import by feature: